nayanika237/commerce-operations.en/help/tools/quality-patches-tool/       apply-a-patch.md

 ---
 # Apply individual patches

 [[!DNL Quality Patches Tool]](https://github.com/magento/quality-patches) delivers optional quality fixes as individual patches to your installed Adobe Commerce application.
-To apply a patch, you need to have Quality Patches Tool installed with your Commerce environment.

-Refer to the QPT installation steps depending on your Commerce instance (on-premises or cloud).
+To apply a patch, you need to have the tool installed in your Commerce environment.
+Refer to [Installing Quality Patches Tool](/install-quality-patches-tool.md) for steps specific to Adobe Commerce on-premises and on cloud infrastructures.

 ## Steps to apply quality patches